Why Directors Predict Tough Studio Negotiations - ExBulletin

 In their message, the executives addressed the sweeping changes in the industry that have occurred during the pandemic and amid a surge in streaming, which has created new job opportunities but also heightened concerns over the how directors, writers and actors are paid on several new platforms as fewer people watch movies on the big screen.

-This year’s negotiations go far beyond negotiating a solid contract for the next three years, they are about charting a course for the future of our industry and securing hundreds of thousands of good union jobs. , Avnet and Hollander added, echoing a similar message. they delivered in November.
+“The negotiations this year go beyond negotiating a solid contract for the next three years, they are about charting a course for the future of our industry and securing hundreds of thousands of good union jobs. “, added Avnet and Hollander, echoing a similar post they delivered in November.

 The main objectives of the DGA include the fight for higher wages, which have been eroded by inflation; secure more funding for its health and pension plans, which have been rocked by steep stock market losses; and a better deal on streaming residuals that directors and others perceive after the shows first air.